How to Start Business while Working Full-Time

 1. You want it, you get it!

-Ask yourself how badly you want a side business and are you ready to commit yourself to the effort?
+Ask yourself how badly you want a side business and if you’re ready to commit yourself to the effort?
 Keep in mind that if side businesses were easy, you wouldn't have to go the extra mile to get one.
 Start analyzing how you spend your time and keep track; it will give you insight into how much time you have to specifically dedicate to a business.
 Also, you need to sacrifice sleep or Netflix time and turn it into productive business activities.

 2. Do the SWOT analysis